ypaulsussman/yblog/content/other_peoples_lines.md

 Kindness is not without its rocks ahead.
 People are apt to put it down to an easy temper and seldom recognize it as the secret striving of a generous nature; whilst, on the other hand, the ill-natured get credit for all the evil they refrain from. -Honore De Balzac, novelist (1799-1850)

-Be ashamed to die until you have won some victory for humanity. –Horace Mann, educational reformer (1796-1859)
+Be ashamed to die until you have won some victory for humanity. -Horace Mann, educational reformer (1796-1859)

 Reading is to the mind what exercise is to the body. -Joseph Addison, essayist and poet (1672-1719)